-If you’re looking for a festive autumnal dessert, this Low Carb Pumpkin Cheesecake Recipe is rich and creamy with a hint of pumpkin and the perfect spice level.
+If you’re looking for a festive autumnal dessert, this Keto Pumpkin Cheesecake Recipe is easy to make in the oven or Instant Pot, and it’s rich and creamy with a hint of pumpkin and the perfect spice level.
 It makes a lovely addition to a holiday dessert table or as a treat after any fall meal!

 What’s on your holiday dessert table?